bjin01/vm-automation/README.md

 - Once the new VM is rebooted the venv-salt-minion.service is started and registered to SUSE Manager and ansible playbooks can be deployed.

 ## Requirements on SUSE Manager host:
-We need python libraries:
+We need additional python libraries in SUSE Manager container:
 * pyVmomi
 * paramiko

-In current SUSE Manager 5.0.x releases python3.6 is the version to use.
+python3.6 is the version to use in SUSE Manager 5.0.x release

-Both libraries can be installed via rpm or pip3.6 (on SLES15SP6)
+Both libraries can be installed via rpm
 ```
 uyuni-server:/ # rpm -qa | grep paramiko
 python3-paramiko-3.4.0-150400.9.3.3.noarch